-Impotence, otherwise known as erectile dysfunction (ED), means you have trouble getting or maintaining an erection.
-This can make it difficult or impossible to have sex.
-Sterility, or infertility, refers to problems producing or releasing sperm.
+Impotence, otherwise known as erectile dysfunction (ED), refers to trouble getting or maintaining an erection.
+This can make it difficult or impossible to have intercourse.
+Sterility, also called infertility, refers to an inability to produce or release sperm.

-Here’s a look at the two conditions, what causes them, and how to get treated.
+Here’s a look at the two conditions, what causes them, and how they are treated.

-For a man to achieve a full erection, several different organ systems, including the nerves, muscles, blood vessels, and brain, need to work in a coordinated fashion.
+For a man to achieve a full erection, several different organs, including those within the nervous system, muscles, and blood vessels, need to work in a coordinated fashion.
 Men can have trouble getting an erection if any one of these systems are compromised.

 - blood vessel or heart disease

 - stress (including performance anxiety)

 - high blood pressure or high cholesterol

 - medications such as antidepressants, antihistamines, or blood pressure–reducing drugs